-Several global economic factors (including the ongoing Covid-19 outbreak) currently make the general outlook for the forthcoming fiscal years uncertain.
-The equity and bond markets (including sovereign debt markets) have been volatile and may remain volatile and move in uncertain and unusual ways in the forthcoming fiscal years leading to significant swings in the value of the assets and liabilities of our funded and unfunded defined benefit schemes.
+Several global economic factors currently make the general outlook for the forthcoming fiscal years uncertain.
+The equity and bond markets (including sovereign debt markets) have been volatile and may remain volatile and move in uncertain and unusual ways in the forthcoming fiscal years leading to significant swings in the value of our assets and liabilities of our funded and unfunded defined benefit schemes.